MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

     (x^{(c+1)}, z^{(c+1)}) = \Phi(x^{(c)}, z^{(c)}; y, param) = \phi(y, param) =  \Phi(x^{(0)}, h^{(0)}; y ,  param)

-Iterative reconstruction guided by (based on, unsing, enhenced by...) artificial inteligence can be seen as a dynamic system where the implelentation of :math:`\Phi` contains some statistical model.
+Iterative reconstruction guided by (based on, using, enhanced by...) artificial intelligence can be seen as a dynamic system where the implelentation of :math:`\Phi` contains some statistical model.
 For example, if :math:`\mathcal{N}` is a neuronal network trained to predict some of the dynamical variables from the measured data set and from a database of good quality images,